dev-shivam-verma/TodoList/README.md

 # TodoList
-Basic todo list appliation in react
+Basic todo list appliation in react (switch to branch master for code)
 ---
 Live at: https://efficienttodo.netlify.app/
 ---